 Alice A. McCarthy, MBA

 Certain long term medical conditions, such as cancer and infectious and inflammatory diseases can cause anemia.
-Anemia is a low level of healthy red blood cells (RBC).
+Anemia is a low level of healthy red blood cells (RBCs).
 RBCs carry oxygen from the lungs to the rest of the body.
-When red blood cells are low the body does not get enough oxygen.
+When red blood cells are low, the body does not get enough oxygen.
 This can cause symptoms such as fatigue, pale skin, or irregular heartbeat.

 Long term illnesses that can lead to anemia, include